crmne/paolino.me/_posts/2017-11-18-installing-tensorflow-1.4.0-macos-cuda.md

 Since dropping support for macOS, TensorFlow consequently dropped support for [clang](http://clang.llvm.org/), macOS default compiler and the one included in Xcode.

 With the first patch we can restore compatibility, while with the second we will use [libgomp](https://gcc.gnu.org/onlinedocs/libgomp/) from gcc 7.
-You can download the following patches [here](https://gist.github.com/crmne/474b44eca214e1c8238f52b21d209dcb/archive/master.zip).
+You can download the patches [here](https://gist.github.com/crmne/474b44eca214e1c8238f52b21d209dcb/archive/master.zip).

-{% gist 474b44eca214e1c8238f52b21d209dcb %}

 Extract them in the `tensorflow` folder and patch TensorFlow by issuing the following command: